From left to right some of current Sanger Excellence Fellows: Onalenna Neo, Antonia Cuff, Tumie Ntereke, Stanley Otoboh, Samantha Jumbe

 Sanger Excellence Fellowship

-Following the success of our Excellence Fellowship in 2022, 2023 and 2024 we are proud to be launching our Fellowship for the fourth time.
-Our three-year Fellowship is aimed at people from Black heritage backgrounds.
-Meet our three Inaugural Fellows and our 2023/24 cohort.
+Following the success of our Excellence Fellowship in 2022, 2023 and 2024, we are proud of the impact the programme has had to date.
+Our three-year Fellowship is aimed at researchers from Black heritage backgrounds.
+You can Meet our three Inaugural Fellows and our 2023/24 cohort.

-We are keen to enable Black early career researchers to develop their portfolio of research experience and thrive in the field of UK genomics science.
-Our Fellowship is designed to attract research excellence.
-We will provide the Fellows with training, mentorship and support to drive their careers forward and to support a more diverse pipeline of future talent.
+The Fellowship was created to enable Black early career researchers to develop their research portfolio and thrive in the field of UK genomics science.
+It is designed to attract research excellence and provides Fellows with training, mentorship and tailored support to help drive their careers forward and strengthen a more diverse future talent pipeline.

-Our Fellowship has been developed in close collaboration with internal and external experts, including senior Black academics and Black-led community groups, who have helped shape the overall approach.
+The programme has been developed in close collaboration with internal and external experts, including senior Black academics and Black-led community groups, who helped shape its overall approach.

 About the Fellowship